 Some make one piece thumb sticks –

 These look simple but take a lot of rasping, filing and sanding to make them comfortable.
 They need straightening too as drying will alter the shape.
-As with all craftwork, it’s the time it takes to produce a finished article that I can be proud to say I made: – there are many that don’t make the grade!
+As with all craftwork, it’s the time it takes to produce a finished article that I can be proud to say I made: – there are many that don’t make the grade.

 Some pieces make one piece knob sticks that don’t need any jointing –

-Three different stages of a knob stick – This involves cutting part of the larger branch as well then shaping by removing lots of the excess – excess isn’t a problem, that’s what goes onto the wood burner in winter to heat the cottage.
+Three different stages of a knob stick (not the same one).
+This involves cutting part of the larger branch as well the stick and then shaping by removing lots of the excess – excess isn’t a problem, that’s what goes onto the wood burner in winter to heat the cottage.
 These take more time – the initial bulking can be done by bandsaw but that still leaves plenty of edges to be rasped off then filed to remove the rasp marks then sanded with differing grades of paper from course to fine to get that ‘nice to hold’ feeling.
 You will notice my sticks are of different lengths: well the purists and show stick makers work to specific lengths, I work to the customer.
 I can always cut a bit off a finished stick but I can’t stick a bit back on! that’s why I leave them long enough to satisfy the customer.

 I am asked what is the right height for a walking stick and the answer is – its entirely up to you!
 The trick to finding a reasonable height is to turn the piece upside down – handle on the floor – and work out where it’s comfortable to hold then cut it at that point.
 That is how I do the thumb stick rests for my shooting friends who use the stick to walk with but also to rest the gun barrel onto: its lining the gun up on the ‘v’ and finding the decent angle to the ground to steady the rest, then checking that height against walking height comfort.

 If it’s not a one piece stick we can have all sorts of combinations of handle and shaft.